What prenatal screening tests are currently available in Ontario?

 Because prenatal screening is moving toward results available earlier in pregnancy, allowing expectant couples more time for decision making and access to additional services, integrated prenatal screening (IPS) is no longer available in Ontario.

 Most centres are now offering enhanced FTS (eFTS).
 This improved test performs better than traditional FTS with a higher detection rate and lower false positive rate. eFTS is expected to be just as good as IPS, but with results available earlier in pregnancy.

 Enhanced first trimester screening (eFTS) is the most commonly offered prenatal screening test.
 It offers screening for Down syndrome and trisomy 18, with results available 7-10 days from the time of the blood draw.

 When access to a certified ultrasound site to measure the nuchal translucency is not possible, serum-only prenatal screening may be offered.
 The type and timing of serum-only screening differs regionally.
 Please contact your local serum lab for details.

-A pregnant person who presents to their first prenatal visit at a later gestational age (after 14 weeks) may be offered Maternal Serum Quad Screening (MSS).
+A pregnant person who presents to their first prenatal visit at a later gestational age (after 14 weeks) may be offered Maternal Serum Quadruple Screening (MSS).

 If your patient is expecting twins, prenatal screening is available but in general is not as good as for pregnancies with one baby.
 At this time, both eFTS and MSS-Quad are available in twin pregnancies.